Alex8734/CCC/README.md

       <img src="pics/Data.png" alt="Data" height="300" >

 2. **Set File Properties**:
+    - !!!!not needet anymore!!!! using directory out of source directory...
     - Right-click on the file in the Solution Explorer.
     - Select `Properties`.
     - Set `Copy to Output Directory` to `Copy always`.